rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

   ],
 ```

-Then you have to provide the complete command to be entered during the installation process: configuration of the IP and transmission of the path to the KS response file.
+Then you have to provide the complete command to be entered during the installation process: configuration of the IP and transmission of the path to the Kickstart response file.

 !!!
 Note
-    I took the most complex case: I use a static IP.
+    This example takes the most complex case: using a static IP.
 If you have a DHCP server available, the process will be much easier.

-This is the most amusing part of the procedure, I'm sure you'll go and admire the VMWare console during the generation, just to see the automatic entry of the command during the boot.
+This is the most amusing part of the procedure, I'm sure you'll go and admire the VMWare console during the generation, just to see the automatic entry of the commands during the boot.

 ```
 "boot_command": [